gdams/adoptium/content/blog/eclipse-temurin-8u392-11021-1709-and-2101-available/index.md

 ## New and Noteworthy

-### Noteworthy Change 1
+### PPC64le on JDK21 Shipped

+Eclipse Temurin 21.0.1 PPC64le is shipped for the first time on JDK21.

+### Windows Binary Respin

-Eclipse Temurin 17.0.9 Windows are in a separate release at https://github.com/adoptium/temurin17-binaries/releases/tag/jdk-17.0.9%2B9.1 .
+Eclipse Temurin 17.0.9 Windows are in a separate release at https://github.com/adoptium/temurin17-binaries/releases/tag/jdk-17.0.9%2B9.1 due to the respin.